shwetavbehera/cdk1/README.md

 - data_story/ - Resources for data story.
 - explorative_analysis/ - Initial explorative analysis files.

-The webapp is composed by 4 components:
+The webapp is composed by 5 components:

 - WebApp
 - Database
 - Initial download
 - Monthly scraping
+- Datawrangler

 ## How to run the WebApp